htrajan/ht-drawsteel/Draw Steel Rules (original).md

 When you attempt to assist another creature, make a test using the skill you choose, with a characteristic chosen by the Director based on the action you take to help.
 The outcome of that test determines the bonus applied to the test you’re assisting:

-- **11 or lower**: You get in the way or make things worse.
+- **11 or lower:** You get in the way or make things worse.
 The creature takes a bane on their test.
-- **12–16**: Your help grants the other creature an edge on their test.
+- **12-16:** Your help grants the other creature an edge on their test.
-- **17+**: Your help gives the other creature a double edge on their test.
+- **17+:** Your help gives the other creature a double edge on their test.

 For example, if you want to use the **Flirt** skill to help another hero pick a jailor’s pocket, the Director might ask you to make a **Presence** test using **Flirt**.
 The outcome of that test determines the bonus you provide to the other hero’s **Agility** test to pick the pocket.